Montreal Canadiens: Retired numbers

-The Canadiens have retired 15 numbers in honour of 18 players, the most of any team in the NHL.
+Collectively, the Canadiens have retired 15 numbers in honour of 18 players, the most of any team in the NHL.
 All honourees were born in Canada and were members of at least two Stanley Cup winning Canadiens teams.
 Howie Morenz was the first honouree, on November 2, 1937.
 The NHL retired Wayne Gretzky's No. 99 for all its member teams at the 2000 NHL All-Star Game.

-Hockey Hall of Fame
+Hall of Fame

 The Montreal Canadiens have an affiliation with a number of inductees to the Hockey Hall of Fame.
-Sixty-five inductees from the players category are affiliated with the Canadiens.
 Thirty-seven of these players are from three separate notable dynasties: 12 from 1955 to 1960, 11 from 1964 to 1969, and 13 from 1975 to 1979.
-Howie Morenz and Georges Vezina were the first Canadiens given the honour in 1945, while Guy Carbonneau was the most recently inducted, in 2019.
+Howie Morenz and Georges Vezina were the first Canadiens given the honour in 1945, while Shea Weber was the most recently inducted, in 2024.
 Along with players, a number of inductees from the builders category are affiliated with the club.
-The first inductee was Vice-President William Northey in 1945.
+The first inductee was vice president William Northey in 1945.
 The most recent inductee was Pat Burns in 2014.

-In addition to players and builders, five broadcasters for the Montreal Canadiens were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
+In addition to players and builders, seven broadcasters for the Montreal Canadiens have been awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 The first two recipients of the award were Danny Gallivan and Rene Lecavalier in 1984.
-The other three award recipients include Doug Smith (1985), Dick Irvin Jr. (1988), and Gilles Tremblay (2002).
+The other five award recipients are Doug Smith (1985), Dick Irvin Jr. (1988), Richard Garneau (1999), Gilles Tremblay (2002), and Pierre Houde (2024).